 The first special collector strike type is the reverse proof.
 The reverse proof features a frosted field and mirrored devices, as opposed to a proof strike, which is characterized by mirrored fields and frosted devices.
 The entire coin will have a proof finish, but the distinction between the two strike types is the frosty devices of the reverse proof finish.
 The United States Mint first began issuing reverse proof coins in 2006 when it commemorated the 20th Anniversary of the American Silver and Gold Eagle series by issuing Silver and Gold Eagles with a reverse proof finish.

 Another collector strike type is enhanced uncirculated.
-These coins are a collective mixture of what one would expect to see with uncirculated, proof and reverse proof all on the same coin.
-The U.S. mint first used this strike type on Silver Eagles in 2013, then continued the use of this strike type with the special 50th Anniversary Kennedy half dollars in 2014.
+These coins are a collective mixture of what one would expect to see with uncirculated, proof, and reverse proof all on the same coin.
+The U.S. mint first used this strike type on Silver Eagles in 2013 and then continued using this strike type with the special 50th Anniversary Kennedy half dollars in 2014.
 In 2017, the United States Mint released an Enhanced Uncirculated Coin Set that featured enhanced uncirculated versions of the circulating coinage from that year (plus a few extras) to celebrate the Mint's 225th Anniversary.
-The finish is distinguished by having a near proof looking field with both uncirculated-like and reverse proof-like texture to the details of the design and prominently frosted devices in others.
+The finish is distinguished by a lightly frosted field and selectively mirrored devices in some parts of the design and prominently frosted devices in others.
 This strike type was created to accentuate design details and create a striking contrast that is distinct from the more traditional proof finish.

 ||Kelsey graduated from the University of South Florida in Tampa with a B.A. in mass communications.
 She is new to the world of numismatics, but as the Marketing Specialist for MCM is dedicated to learning all there is to know.|